Recent advances in hole-spin qubits: General description of hole-spin qubits

 where $v_\pm = v_x \pm i v_y, {\boldsymbol{v}} \in \{{\boldsymbol{\sigma}}, {\bf{B}},{\boldsymbol{\pi}}\}$.
-A detailed analysis, including estimates of various coupling coefficients and the leading corrections induced by the cubic symmetry, can be found in \cite{winkler2003spin,Coish20,Culcer21} (and references therein).
-As in the case of electrons, breaking inversion symmetry is necessary to obtain nonzero spin-orbit couplings.
-With inversion symmetry, all couplings listed above would be zero and the 2D subbands remain spin-degenerate at arbitrary ${\bf{k}}_{\parallel}$.
-Traditionally, the spin-orbit coupling terms are classified as Dresselhaus or Rashba spin-orbit coupling, depending on the microscopic origin of the inversion-symmetry breaking mechanism.
-Linear and cubic Dresselhaus terms are listed in the first line of Eq.~(\ref{Hsoc}) and originate from the lack of inversion symmetry in the bulk.
-These terms can be derived from $H_1$, $H_3$, and $H_E$ \cite{Coish20}.
-The Rashba spin-orbit coupling is caused by an asymmetric confinement potential, $V(z) \neq V(-z)$, and is given by the $\alpha_R$ term in the second line.
-Note that, in contrast to electrons, the Rashba spin-orbit coupling is cubic in momentum rather than linear \cite{Winkler00rashbaholes,Winkler02}.
-Finally, the $\gamma$ term, which is proportional to the in-plane components of the magnetic field ${\bf B}$, was found to be relevant when modelling transport of holes in quantum point-contacts \cite{Chesi14,Miserev17}.
-Here, the $z\to -z$ asymmetry is induced by the vector potential which, for an in-plane magnetic field and using the Landau gauge, has the form ${\bf A}=(B_y z, -B_x z,0)$.
+The first line of Eq.~(\ref{Hsoc}) lists the linear and cubic Dresselhaus terms, which originate from the lack of inversion symmetry of the crystalline potential, i.e., they derive from $H_1$, $H_3$, and $H_E$ \cite{Coish20}.
+The spin-orbit interactions listed in the second line appear also in crystals with a center of inversion (such as Si and Ge), and the form given here is obtained from the spherical approximation of the Luttinger Hamiltonian (i.e., assuming $\gamma_2 = \gamma_3$).
+Specifically, the $\alpha_R$ term is the Rashba spin-orbit coupling of heavy-holes, caused by an asymmetric confinement potential [$V(z) \neq V(-z)$].
+In contrast to electrons, this type of Rashba spin-orbit coupling is cubic in momentum, rather than linear \cite{Winkler00rashbaholes,Winkler02}.
+The last term of Eq.~(\ref{Hsoc}), which is proportional to the in-plane components of the magnetic field ${\bf B}$, was found to be relevant when modeling transport of holes in quantum point-contacts \cite{Chesi14,Miserev17}.
+Here, a $z\to -z$ asymmetry is induced by the vector potential which, for an in-plane magnetic field and using the Landau gauge, has the form ${\bf A}=(B_y z, -B_x z,0)$.
+A detailed analysis of these effective spin-orbit interactions, including estimates of various coupling coefficients and the leading corrections beyond the spherical approximation, can be found in \cite{winkler2003spin,Coish20,Culcer21} (and references therein).

 Regardless of their origin, all coupling coefficients in Eq.~(\ref{Hsoc}), and not only $\alpha_R$, are strongly affected by the confinement potential $V(z)$.
 This becomes clear from their perturbative expressions, which depend on matrix elements and energy differences between 2D subband states.
 In general, the energy denominators of the perturbative expansion are on the order of the heavy-hole/light-hole splitting $\Delta_{\rm LH}$.
 Since $\Delta_{\rm LH}$ ranges from a few meV to several tens of meV, much less than the bulk band gap, spin-orbit interactions of holes are generally stronger than for $s$-type conduction electrons.
 Furthermore, it may be expected that a large value of $\Delta_{\rm LH}$ (due to, e.g., a thin well or large strain) will suppress spin-orbit interactions.
 This general tendency is true, but must be carefully weighted against the strength of the inversion-symmetry breaking mechanism.
 An interesting example is the non-monotonic dependence of $\alpha_R$ on the gate electric field, which was predicted theoretically \cite{Winkler00rashbaholes} and observed experimentally \cite{Winkler04}.
 While a moderate gate field enhances the spin-orbit coupling $\alpha_R$, due to the stronger asymmetry of $V(z)$ and larger heavy-hole to light-hole matrix elements, the limit of large fields is dominated by the growth of $\Delta_{\rm LH}$, which eventually leads to a decrease of $\alpha_R$.
 A different conclusion is found for the pseudospin-electric coupling contribution to $\beta_D$ which, despite being a Desselhaus term, is proportional to the applied gate field as well.
 Here, the growth of off-diagonal matrix elements was found to dominate over the energy denominators, leading to a monotonic dependence with gate field \cite{Coish20}.